-- Appropriative externalities: Groundwater users appropriate water from downstream users, preventing them from using water altogether. - Time Profile Externalities: Groundwater users determine the time profile of water flows for the downstream users e.g. through groundwater return flows [5].
+- Appropriative externalities: Groundwater users appropriate water from downstream users, preventing them from using water altogether. - Time Profile Externalities: Groundwater users determine the time profile of water flows for the downstream users e.g. through groundwater return flows.

-As described above, where markets do not exist, these externalities are likely to exist and cause inefficient allocations of resources between sectors, over space and time.
+As described above, where markets do not exist where these facets of demand can be exchanged between users conjoined by water resources in this way, these externalities are likely to exist and cause inefficient allocations of resources between sectors, over space and time.
 Similarly, where planners are ignorant of the facets of the allocation problem when developing pricing policies, governmental failures may prevail.
 Hydrological and economic modelling has suggested that many of these features exist in the Kouris watershed.
+However, further research is required before the nature of the issue can be completely described.